Pretty Baby (1978 film): Filming

-Pretty Baby was shot on location in New Orleans over a period of four months in 1977.
+Pretty Baby was shot on location in New Orleans over a period of four months in 1977 with the wedding scene filmed outside of the city in Dew Drop Social and Benevolent Hall.
 Due to its controversial subject matter, the production stated they were "being very cautious because of the nature of the material and ... following all the rules aimed at safeguarding child performers: teachers, psychological testing, parental cooperation and so forth."

 Screenwriter Polly Platt stated that Malle insisted on continuous rehearsals throughout the shoot, which frustrated much of the cast and crew.
 Platt described Shields's mother, Teri, as "obstreperous" on the set, and claimed she was arrested by police for driving while intoxicated with her daughter in the car, as well as for punching a police officer in the face.

 Shields maintained in later years that she "did not experience any distress or humiliation" while filming her nude scenes in the film.
 What she does remember was trying not to look as if she had "just sucked on a lemon" before her on-screen kiss with then-28-year-old Keith Carradine, adding that the actor was "so kind".
 She also recounted being soundly slapped by Susan Sarandon.

 Commenting on the production, Malle stated "Pretty Baby was harder than I expected, and in the meantime, I fell in love with America."
 After filming was completed, Malle chose to become a U.S. resident and stayed there for the remainder of his life.